Sourdough Brandon Logo

 6. Can You Feed Discard to Make a Starter?

-7. Can Sourdough Discard be Composted?
+7. Can You Compost Sourdough Discard?

-8. Recipes You May Enjoy:
+8. Sourdough Discard Recipes You May Enjoy:

 I use sourdough discard in a trove of sourdough discard recipes and keep a weekly stockpile of it in my refrigerator just for the purpose of baking with it.
 You can use it in savory or sweet applications.